kdabrowski0/kdabrowski0/README.md

 ### Hi there 👋 I'm Krzysztof Dąbrowski
-### I am a second-year Computer Science student at the University of Gdańsk.
+### I am a third-year Computer Science student at the University of Gdańsk.

 - 🔭 **My Skill Set:**